elisedjn/dream-tracker/Readme.md

     - description
     - date

-- GET /profile/:id/dreams
+- GET /profile/dreams
   - renders dreams.hbs with the list and the search and anchor tags
-- POST /profile/:id/dreams (
-  - redirects to /profile/:id/dreams
-  - body:
-    - Date
-    - categories
-    - Status (public or private)
+  - queries for the search

-- GET /profile/:id/dreams/:dreamId/edit
+- GET /profile/dreams/:dreamId/edit
   - renders dream-edit.hbs with the edit form (same format as Dashboard)
-- POST /profile/:id/dreams/:dreamId/edit
+- POST /profile/dreams/:dreamId/edit
   - redirects to /profile/:id/dreams
   - body:
     - recording